ARTIFICIAL GRASS CARE TIPS

 Also, be sure that the area is well ventilated and remember, white spirit is extremely flammable, therefore do not smoke or permit open flames near where these products are being used.

-How Do I Remove Chewing Gum From My Fake Lawn?
+How Do I Remove Chewing Gum From My Fake Grass?

 This is a surprisingly common question, but luckily a situation that can be easily resolved.